 Fight Club took 1st place at the 2010 WFTDA Western Regional Tournament in Sacramento by beating the Oly Rollers from Olympia, Washington, who had never lost a game prior to that day.
 Fight Club advanced on to the Championships that year in Chicago and defeated Oly again (by only 1 point!) to earn the title of WFTDA Champions, giving the Rocky Mountain Rollergirls the bragging rights associated with being #1 in the world.

 In 2011, Rocky Mountain Rollergirls had five skaters named to Team USA for the 1st Roller Derby World Cup in Toronto, Canada: DeRanged, Psycho Babble, Urrk’n Jerk’n, Amanda Jamitinya, and Team USA captain, Frida Beater.
-In August of that year, members of Fight Club traveled to the UK to play the London Rollergirls and held a bootcamp in Birmingham, England, which was a huge success.
+In August of that year, members of Fight Club traveled to the UK to play the London Rollergirls and held a very successful bootcamp bootcamp in Birmingham, England.

 The popularity of roller derby in Denver and the Rocky Mountain Rollergirls continued to rise, both in terms of spectators and the league.
-In 2011, due to yet even more growth, a fourth home team was added to the league – the United States Pummeling Service (USPS).
+In 2011, due to yet even more growth, a fourth home team was added – the United States Pummeling Service (USPS).
 In 2012, we expanded our collection of travel teams to include a “C” team — Project Mayhem.
 Home and Travel teams are pulled from our undrafted skate team, the Kill Scouts.

 The Rocky Mountain logo was created by artist Jay Vollmar, an avid wheelman himself, who continues to design our bout posters and now sells roller derby art at most major tournaments.